The-Politico/politico-interactive-templates/docs/templates.md

 ### String Replacement

-For example, if your template has it's own README you could ignore it in your templates output (see `ignore` above), and create a new file called `README_template.md` and fill that with the content of your user's template (see `args` above).
+For example, if your template has it's own README you could ignore it in your templates output (see `ignore` above), and create a new file called `README_template.md` and fill that with the content of your user's template (see `prompts` above).
 Then in your `.pitrc` your can add this rename so that any files called `README_template.md` in your template will be called `README.md` when a user generates a new instance of your template:

 ```javascript
 // .pitrc